chewyfish/trust0/docs/Utilities.md

           [env: KEY_FILE=]

       --rootca-cert-file <ROOTCA_CERT_FILE>
-          root CA certificate from <KEY_FILE>.
+          Root CA certificate from <KEY_FILE>.
 This will be a PKCS#8 PEM-encoded certificate

           [env: ROOTCA_CERT_FILE=]

       --rootca-key-file <ROOTCA_KEY_FILE>
-          root CA private key from <KEY_FILE>.
+          Root CA private key from <KEY_FILE>.
 This will be a PKCS#8 PEM-encoded ECDSA or EdDSA key

           [env: ROOTCA_KEY_FILE=]